 💸 Money and speech¶

-Magic internet money talks¶
+Magic internet meaning¶

 Regulation vs expense¶

 The context is determined not by legal interpretation, but by economics.
 Rather than enshrining an ideal like "free speech" which we agree is good, certain behaviours we agree to be malicious are made prohibitively expensive.
-They are not disallowed, they are just economically unsustainable.
+They are not disallowed, just economically unsustainable.
 Vitalik touches on this in his Devcon 1 talk and we'll return to it again and again.

 Again, it points at complementary opposites: